 This is how heavy elements like bismuth, lead, and tungsten defends against x-rays.
 The tightly packed atoms in these materials prevent radiation from reaching the other side and damaging the person.

 Here at Barrier Technologies, we develop and manufacture a huge variety of X Ray PPE.
 Our expansive inventory of PPE for radiation protection from gamma rays and x-rays includes:

-Radiation protective aprons are available in lead or ultra-lightweight lead-free options.
+Radiation protective xray lead aprons are available in lead or ultra-lightweight lead-free options.
 Both options are equally effective at blocking radiation to the torso, with some styles offering only front protection, while others provide full back and front protection.
 We also manufacture long aprons that provide leg protection above the knees.

 Aprons can also be paired with full or half-length sleeves for increased long bone protection.

 Personnel working in high-dose fluoroscopy settings usually wear dosimeters to monitor x-ray protection.
 One dosimeter is worn on the outside to track total exposure, while another dosimeter is worn on the inside of the apron to verify that the x-rays are being blocked.